KomodoPlatform/NotaryNodes/season5/candidates/chmex/README.md

 <img src="https://raw.githubusercontent.com/CHMEX/NotaryNodes/master/season5/candidates/chmex/qrcode.png">

 ## TLDR
 Vote for me if you want to see the ecosystem thrive.
-So far 100% of the funds mined stay in the ecosystem. see below for list.
+So far 100% of the funds stay in the ecosystem. see below for list.

 ## About me
 I am CHMEX Operator of <a href="https://dexstats.info" target="_blank">www.dexstats.info</a>, which provides various useful tools like `Bootstraps`, `Richlist & Lookup`, `Address Converter` and `PIRATE Onboarding` to name a few.
 Visit <a href="https://dexstats.info" target="_blank">dexstats</a> to learn more.